 The Tom Slick Research Awards in Consciousness represent a comprehensive, long term strategy designed to raise awareness and levels of funding for one of the most enigmatic and exciting unsolved questions in modern science: how does consciousness arise in human beings? (see: "25 Big Questions" - Science - Anniversary Issue - July 2005).
-Awards and grants are given for innovative research, national and international conferences, workshops and symposia, as well as general interest books and textbooks focused on the mind/brain and human consciousness.
-Proposals for the Tom Slick Research Awards in Consciousness are accepted by Private Invitation only.
+Awards are given for innovative research, national and international conferences, workshops and symposia, as well as general interest books and textbooks focused on the mind/brain and human consciousness.
+Proposals for the Tom Slick Research Awards in Consciousness are accepted by Private Invitation only, and are limited to indirect costs of 5%.

 Previous recipients include: